 The most common task when using Quickbooks is to enter transactions.
 Often banks provide transactions through online banking.
 Instead of entering transactions by hand from the printed paper statement, check first which format your online banking provides.

-OFX, QFX, QBO - transactions have date, amount, payee name, optional description, optional check number for checks, and unique transaction id
+OFX, QFX, QBO - transactions have the date, amount, payee name, optional description, an optional check number for checks, and unique transaction ID

-QIF - transactions have date, amount, payee/description, check number
+QIF - transactions have the date, amount, payee/description, check number

-CSV - transactions have date, amount, payee/description, check number
+CSV - transactions have the date, amount, payee/description, check number

 PDF - transactions are presented inside to printed bank or credit card statement

-QuickBooks 2016-2019 imports QBO (web connect) files as the easiest option to import transactions.
+Intuit QuickBooks 2020-2023 imports QBO (Web Connect) files as the easiest option to import transactions.
 Quickbooks provides the Bank Feeds interface to "match" transactions to vendor records after import and assign expense/income accounts and add transactions into the register.

-If your bank provides QBO files, but does not provide direct online download, Quickbooks may not import the QBO file from your bank, use Bank2QBO to make your QBO file importable by Quickbooks
+If your bank provides QBO files but does not provide direct online download, Quickbooks may not import the QBO file from your bank, use the Transactions app, Bank2QBO to make your QBO file importable by Quickbooks

 QBO format is essentially OFX format with added details related to Quickbooks

-If renaming does not help, use Bank2QBO to make your QFX file into importable QBO file
+If renaming does not help, use the Transactions app, Bank2QBO to make your QFX file into an importable QBO file

 QIF format is Quicken Interchange Format and many accounting systems and online bankings sites can provide transactions in the QIF format (for example, Quicken can export transactions as QIF)